Trail Conditions

 Plowed

-22 Nov 2025 trail reported to be plowed.
+07 Feb 2026 trail plowed however there is still a thin snow layer suitable for snowmobiling, fair to good condition.
 Caution wild fire prevention project in progress in the Wolf Creek / Mary Lake area with crews and equipment working on and near trail as well as possible plowed sections throughout the winter.

-Copper Haul/Fish Lake Road – Porter Creek (powerline trail) Good Groomed 13 Dec 2025.
+Copper Haul/Fish Lake Road – Porter Creek (powerline trail) Fair 07 Feb 2026 bumpy sections otherwise fair to good.
+Groomed 11 Jan 2026.

 Copper Haul/Fish Lake Road – Porter Creek (upper trail) No Report